material-foundation/flutter-packages/dynamic_color/README.md

 a harmonized color scheme.
 Essentially, we wrap our `MaterialApp` with a `DynamicColorBuilder`, and create:

-- a dynamic color scheme that we harmonize with `colorScheme.harmonized()`
+- a dynamic color scheme that we harmonize
 - a fallback color scheme

 Run all examples with